How Much Does Fumigation Cost? (2024 Guide)

 Fumigation Frequency

-Ideally, one thorough fumigation should be all that’s necessary, if proper measures are taken to control the pest population after the initial process.
+Ideally, one thorough fumigation will be all that’s necessary, if proper measures are taken to control the pest population after the initial process.
 Particularly tenacious infestations may require a follow-up fumigation, and recurrent infestations can require regular treatment—and there’s no discount or reduced cost for subsequent applications, so the cost can mount quickly.
 Multiple treatments may be required in areas where a lot of grain or wood is stored, but less frequently in homes.

 Photo: depositphotos.com